-They mostly used Facebook to connect with friends and family, and You Tube for entertainment and information-based content. (we ended up spending most of our digital media budget in these two channels).
+They mostly used Facebook to connect with friends and family.
+And You Tube for entertainment and information-based content.
+Use of other social media was low.
+So we focussed our digital media budget in these 2 channels.

 On Facebook, they were more likely to engage with brand content – like it, comment on it, or forward it.
 They were also more likely than average to read brand content (e.g. on websites or by signing up for CRM emails) and to read user reviews.

 This made sense as the category had high information and engagement needs. (see our guide to sales copy for more on this).
 We prioritised social media over traditional advertising because of this.

 Example 2 - Highly likely to research products before purchase

 79% of customers researched products before buying them, compared to the national average of 45%.
 This showed the importance of product information on brand websites and on product pages.
 We needed to explain clearly to new customers what the product was.
 How it worked.
 And why they should buy it.

 More revealing was when we asked what drove those customers to engage online with our category.